HEAVEN:

 "Enter through the narrow gate;

-who enter through it are many.
-How narrow is the Gate and straight is the way
+and those who enter through it are many.
+How narrow is the Gate and straight is

 "Lay not up to yourselves